saifurrahman/peep/README.md

 ## FAQ ##

+  * __I am rebuilding PEEP locally, but it fails with a compilation error.__

+  Make sure your local Processing installation does not contain an older version of PEEP, these might conflict.
+If you don't and PEEP does not build, please file a bug report.

   * __Does it work with 32bit JVMs?__

   Not at the moment.
 Please update to a 64bit JVM.

 ## License ##